Best Wood Bats – Tips from professional baseball players

 - Heavier than an Ash bat of the same size

 These are wood bat companies which are most popular with pro players, and who are known to put out a dependable, quality wood bat.
+When looking for your best wood bats, these companies are putting out good quality.
+REMEMBER, some of these companies make bats at all different quality levels, so don’t expect to find the best baseball bats in your average big-box sports store, even if you recognize the name brand.

 Louisville Slugger is the oldest, largest, and most used bat company.
 You know Louisville is the standard because almost every other bat company names their own bats using Louisville’s models and letter/number combo (or some variation).